-Brahmin is a Hindu Indian caste.
+Brahman is a Hindu Indian caste.
 The English word brahmin is an anglicised form of the Sanskrit word Brahmana.
 Brahman refers to the 'Supreme Self ' in Hinduism or the first of the gods.
-Brahmin refers to an individual.

-In 1931 (the last Indian census to record caste), Brahmins accounted for 4.32% of the total Indian population.
-Due to the diversity in religious and cultural traditions and practices, and the Vedic schools which they belong to, Brahmins are further divided into various sub-castes.
+In 1931 (the last Indian census to record caste), Brahmans accounted for 4.32% of the total Indian population.
+Due to the diversity in language, religious and cultural traditions and practices, and the Vedic schools which they belong to, there are numerous types of Brahmans.

-Brahmins perform vedic rituals but only a subset of brahmins are involved in priestly duties including teaching and preaching.
-They have also excelled as educators, law makers, scholars, doctors, warriors, writers, poets, land owners and politicians.
-Many famous Indians are Brahmins.
+Only a subset of Brahmans are involved in priestly duties including teaching and preaching.
+They have also excelled as educators, law makers, scholars, doctors, warriors, writers, poets, land owners, politicians.
+Modern Brahman parents aspire for their sons to become computer programmers and engineers.
+Many famous Indians are Brahmans.